armulchandani/db_versioning/README.md

+**The application 'DB Versioning' aims at providing a POC and consists of a simple use case to maintain database version.**

 In my experience, I have observed that all applications, be it web based or non-web based deals with some kind of data storage mechanism may be RDBMS or NoSql.
 These applications may be simple or complex, it all depends upon the domain.